jarmo/candalf/README.md

 EOF
 ```

-Again, pretty straightforward - standard statements for `set -e` and `set -x` are added and then the important part of running
+Again, pretty straightforward - standard statements for `set -e` and `set -x` are added
-`apt` commands for upgrading the system packages.
-It's always a good idea to do
+and then the important part of running `apt` commands for upgrading the system packages.
-this on a new system before doing anything else.
+It's always a good idea to do this on a new system before doing anything else.

-Now, let's add this migration into our provisioning script otherwise it will
+Let's add this migration into our provisioning script otherwise it will
 not be applied:
 ```bash
 echo "apply migrations/system/upgrade.sh" >> example.org.sh
 ```

 Let's apply migrations (we assume that a symlink to `provision.sh` has been
-done already as specified in the _Installation_ section):
+done already as specified in the [Installation](#installation) section):
 ```bash
 ./provision.sh example.org.sh
 ```